Rogger-Ortiz/TheEntity/README.md

 - Tenor's API for gif searching
 - Musixmatch's API for the under development $lyrics function

-At the moment, this bot is not available for other servers at the moment.
+At the moment, this bot is not available for other servers.
 While some functions will work across multiple servers, a lot of functions were designed for one server only, and as such, this version of the bot will not be available to the public.
 If you choose to reuse any of the code I have written, please just make sure to give credit! :)